 First of all, I want to talk about formatting your manuscript.
 And no, I don’t mean .02368 in margin detail.
 These things I see over and over again.
-And it’s not a problem that they exist, but you, the author, should know how to do these things because they exist to make your life easier.
-(Most of my writers write in Word or a comp program, and I edit in Word, so this the method I’m using to explain.)
+And it’s not a problem that they exist, but you, the author, should know how to do these things in your future manuscripts, because they exist to make your life easier.
+(Most of my authors write in Word or a comp program, and I edit in Word, so this the method I’m using to explain.)

 First line indent and double spaces– In a Word document, you can operate these two functions from the same place.
 Do NOT manually tab your indents or press “enter” twice after every line.

 From the “Home” tab, in the section “Paragraph,” click the little box in the lower right-hand corner.
 The box above pops up.
 In the middle section, click on “Special,” then “First line.”
 This will automatically indent the first line of every paragraph.
-If it kicks off and you have a paragraph that does not indent, leave your cursor at the beginning and click this again.
+If it kicks off and you have a paragraph that does not indent, leave your cursor at the beginning and follow these steps again.

 Page breaks– When you are done with a chapter, go ahead and type the “Chapter” heading for the next chapter.
 Then, with the cursor at the beginning of that chapter heading, go to the “Insert” tab and click “Page break.”
 Your next chapter will go to the next page and no matter what you do in the chapter before, this Chapter will stay where you put it on the page.